vagra/hugo-eureka/README.md

 # hugo-eureka
-Eureka is a hugo theme.
+Eureka is a theme for Hugo.